Likelihood Contribution based Multi-scale Architecture for Generative Flows: Introduction

 Flow based generative models \citep{dinh2016real,kingma2018glow} perform exact density estimation with fast inference and sampling, due to their parallelizability.
 They also provide an information rich latent space suitable for many applications.
-However, the dimension of latent space for flow based generative models is same as the high-dimensional input space, by virtue of bijectivity nature of flows.
+However, the dimension of latent space for flow based generative models is same as the high-dimensional input space, by virtue of bijective nature of flows.
 This poses a bottleneck for flow models to scale with increasing input dimensions due to computational complexity.
-An effective solution to the above challenge is a multi-scale architecture, introduced by \citet{dinh2016real}, which performs iterative early gaussianization of a part of the total dimensions at regular intervals of flow layers.
-Many prior works including \citet{kingma2018glow, atanov2019semi,durkan2019cubic, kumar2019videoflow} implement multi-scale architecture in their flow models, but use static masking methods for factorization of dimensions.
+An effective solution to the above problem is a multi-scale architecture, introduced by \citet{dinh2016real}, which performs iterative early gaussianization of a part of the total dimensions at regular intervals of flow layers.
+This not only makes the model computational and memory efficient but also aids in distributing the loss function throughout the network for better training.
+Many prior works including \citet{kingma2018glow,behrmann2018invertible,atanov2019semi,kumar2019videoflow} implement multi-scale architecture in their flow models, but use static masking methods for factorization of dimensions.

 We propose a multi-scale architecture which performs data dependent factorization to decide which dimensions should pass through more flow layers.
-For the decision making, we introduce a heuristic based on the amount of total log-likelihood contributed by each dimension, which in turn signifies their individual importance.
-We lay the ground rules for quantitative estimation and qualitative sampling to be satisfied by an ideal factorization method for a multi-scale architecture.
+For the decision making, we introduce a heuristic based on the amount of log-likelihood contribution by each dimension, which in turn signifies their individual importance.
 Since in the proposed architecture, the heuristic is obtained as part of the flow training process, it can be universally applied to generic flow models.
-We present such an implementation for the flow model introduced in ~\citet{dinh2016real} and present quantitative and qualitative improvements.
-We also perform ablation studies to confirm the novelty of our method among possible options.
+We present such implementations for flow models based on affine/additive coupling as well as ordinary differential equations (ODE) and achieve quantitative and qualitative improvements.
+We also perform ablation studies to establish the novelty of our method.
 Summing up, the contributions of our research are,